Los Angeles Times Syndicate: History

 The syndicate was founded in c.
 1949 by the Times Mirror Company as the Mirror Enterprises Syndicate.
 In the early 1960s the name was changed to the Los Angeles Times Syndicate, and was operated as a department of the Los Angeles Times newspaper.
 Rex Barley was manager of the syndicate from 1950 until at least 1968.

 The syndicate acquired the New York City-based independent syndicate General Features Corp. in 1967 for approximately $1 million, retaining it as a separate entity.
 In 1974, the L.A.
 Times Syndicate absorbed General Features into its own operations.

 In mid-1987, the Los Angeles Times Syndicate was the fifth-ranked syndication service, with 85 features.

-In 2000, upon completion of the merger with the Tribune Company, it became a division of Tribune Media Services.
+The Tribune Company acquired the Times Mirror Company in early 2000; upon completion of the merger, the L.A.
+Times Syndicate became a division of Tribune Media Services.
 The New York office closed June 1, 2000, while the Salt Lake City office closed on August 31, 2000.
 International work continues to be done in Los Angeles through the Tribune Content Agency.
 Several of the employees were offered follow on jobs with Tribune Media Services after the closing.
+The only strip that appeared to survive the merger was Dave Blazek and John Gilpin's Loose Parts.